canonical/packer-maas/vmware-esxi/README.md

 ### libvirt testing

 While VMware ESXi does not support running in any virtual machine it is possible to deploy to one.
-The libvirt machine must be a KVM instance with at least CPU 2 cores and 4GB of RAM.
+The libvirt machine must be a KVM instance with at least CPU 2 cores and 8GB of RAM.
 To give VMware ESXi access to hardware virtualization go into machine settings, CPUs, and select 'copy host CPU configuration.'
-VMware ESXi has no support for libvirt drivers, instead an emulated IDE disk, and an emulated e1000 NIC must be used.
+VMware ESXi has no support for libvirt drivers, instead an emulated SATA disk, and an emulated e1000 (or e1000e) NIC must be used.